Emman-B/linkedin-job-application-tracker-extension/README.md

   the listings page.
 2. 📝 Apply to any job on the list.
 If a job has LinkedIn Easy Apply, you will see some extra text at the top of the easy apply modal: "This application will be tracked by the extension!".
-  a.
-The reason for this is due to the known issue described above.
-This will be updated or removed once the issue is figured out.
 3. 💻 After you apply to the job, the extension will automatically track the job's company name, job title, job listing URL, method of application (which is the domain of where you were redirected to, or simply "LinkedIn Easy Apply"), and the month, day, and year of when you applied.